 Supervision

-A reflective and open space to discuss your client work, your practice and professional development.
-1-1 and group supervision.
-If you are a qualified counsellor or counselling student looking for a supervisor, contact me for more info.
+A reflective and supportive space to explore your client work, practice and professional development.
+Individual and group supervision is available for qualified counsellors and counselling students.

 More